thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 * jQuery ajax will trigger the browser to send these headers to enforce security `origin, x-requested-with, accept` so our server must allow them.
 * The browser might send out a `pre-flight` request to verify that it can talk to the server.
 The server must return `200 OK` on these  `pre-flight` request.

-Be sure to read this Mozilla [documentation](http://hacks.mozilla.org/2009/07/cross-site-xmlhttprequest-with-cors/) on the above
+Be sure to read this Mozilla [documentation](http://hacks.mozilla.org/2009/07/cross-site-xmlhttprequest-with-cors/) on the above.

 ## Example node server

-This server below implements everything we talked about above.
-It should be relativly easy to see how would translate into other frameworks and languages. `app.configure` runs the specified libraries against every request.
+This server below implements everything we have talked about so far.
+It should be relatively easy to see how would translate into other frameworks and languages. `app.configure` runs the specified libraries against every request.
 We have told the server that on each request it should check the csrf token and check if the origin domain is white-listed.
-If so we edit each request to contain the appropiate headers.
+If so we edit each request to contain the appropriate headers.

-This server has 3 end points, that are pseduo-restful;
+This server has 3 endpoints, that are pseudo-restful;

 * POST /session - Login - Sets the session username and returns a csrf token for the user to use
 * DELETE /session - Logout - Destroys the session and regenerates a new csrf token if the user wants to re-login